Altinn/altinn-studio-docs/content/notifications/explanation/address-lookup/_index.md

 The affiliates of the organization must ensure the contact information is up-to-date to receive notifications appropriately.
 Basic validation in the Altinn portal ensures that users provide a valid mobile number and email address, and the contact points bust be accepted by Brønnøysundregistrene before they are made available through the lookup service.

+Affiliates of the organization are prompted every 90 days to confirm or update the contact information through the Altinn Portal.

 ## 4. Notification to National Identity Number with Resource Affiliation
 In this scenario, Altinn does not look up additional recipients if the recipient is a person identified by